diegocortassa/dcv-autosession/README.md

 # TODO
 - A virtual session login does not update wtmp/utmp (last, who, and w commands do not work) dcvpamhelper does not seem to call PAM for session.
-- When using console sessions if the user logs out and disconnects the session stays open (does dcv call pam session at logout?)
-- Should we add a monitor script (cron or service) to close unused console sessions?
 - google-chrome-stable-135.0.7049.84-1.x86_64 seg faults in virtual session even with "--disable-gpu"
 - google-chrome-stable-122.0.6261.128-1.x86_64 and google-chrome-stable-131.0.6778.139-1.x86_64 work ok